isomerpages/moe-methodistgirlssch/_secondary/Student Development/Independent Learning Day.md

 ## ILD Dates for 2023
-For ease of reference, the dates for ILD and HBL this year are found below.
+For ease of reference, the dates for ILD this year are found below.
 These apply to all levels from Secondary 1 to 4.

 ### ILD Semester 1